-We maintain substantial balances of cash and liquid investments, for purposes of acquisitions and general corporate purposes.
-Our cash, cash equivalents, short-term bank deposits and marketable securities totaled \$4,000 million as of December 31, 2020.
-The performance of the debt capital markets affects the values of funds that are held in marketable securities.
-These assets are subject to market fluctuations, changes in interest rates and credit spreads, market liquidity and various other factors, including, without limitation, rating agency downgrades that may impair their value, or unexpected changes in the financial markets' healthiness worldwide.
+We maintain substantial balances of cash and liquid investments, for purposes of general corporate purposes, which may include acquisitions, share repurchases and other purposes.
+Our cash, cash equivalents, short-term bank deposits and fixed-income marketable securities totaled \$3,783 million as of December 31, 2021.
+The performance of the debt capital markets affects the market values of funds that are held in marketable securities.
+These assets are subject to price fluctuations, changes in interest rates and credit spreads, market liquidity and various other factors, including, without limitation, rating agency downgrades that may impair some or all of their value, or unexpected changes in the financial markets' healthiness worldwide.

 We expect that market conditions will continue to fluctuate and the fair value of our investments may be affected accordingly.
-Moreover, in case we would like to liquidate some of our investments and turn them into cash - we are dependent on market conditions and liquidity opportunities, which may be impacted by global economic trends, including, without limitation, the economic effects of the COVID-19 pandemic.
+Moreover, in case we would like to liquidate some of our investments into cash - we are dependent on market conditions and liquidity opportunities, which may be impacted by global economic trends, including, without limitation, the economic effects of the COVID-19 pandemic.

 Financial income is an important component of our net income.
-The outlook for our financial income is dependent on many factors, some of which are beyond our control, and they include the future direction of interest rates, the amount of any share repurchases or acquisitions that we may execute and the amount of cash flows from operations that are available for investment.
+The outlook for our financial income is dependent on many factors, some of which are beyond our control, and they include the future direction of interest rates, foreign exchange rates, amount of any share repurchases, acquisitions that we may execute and the amount of cash flows from operations that are available for investment.
 We rely on third-party money managers to manage the majority of our investment portfolio in a risk-controlled framework and subject to our investment policy.
-Our investment portfolio is invested primarily in fixed-income securities and is affected primarily by changes in interest rates and credit spreads.
-Interest rates are highly sensitive to many factors, including governmental monetary policies and domestic and international economic and political conditions.
-We expect that the market-related effects of the COVID-19 Pandemic, as well as the sustained low interest rate environment, will continue to have an impact across our investment portfolio.
-Any significant decline in our financial income or the value of our investments due to changes in interest rates, interest rate expectations, deterioration in the credit rating of the securities in which we have invested, or general market conditions, could have an adverse effect on our results of operations and financial condition.
+Our investment portfolio is invested primarily in fixed-income securities and short term bank deposits, and is affected primarily by changes in interest rates and credit spreads.
+Interest rates are highly sensitive to many factors, including governmental monetary policies and domestic and international economic and political conditions, such as the significant military action against Ukraine launched by Russia and any related political or economic responses and counter-responses or otherwise by various global actors or general effect on the global economy.
+We expect that the market-related effects of the COVID-19 pandemic, as well as the relatively low interest rate environment, will continue to have an impact across our investment portfolio and financial income.
+Any significant decline in our financial income or the value of our investments due to changes in interest rates, interest rate expectations, credit spreads, deterioration in the credit rating of the securities in which we have invested, or general market conditions, could have an adverse effect on our results of operations and financial condition.

 We generally buy and hold our fixed income securities, while limiting credit risk by setting a maximum concentration limit per issuer as well as setting minimum credit rating requirement.
-Our fixed income investment portfolio consist primarily of government bonds, securities issued by government agencies and corporate debentures.
-Although we believe that we generally adhere to conservative investment guidelines, the continuing turmoil in the financial markets may result in impairments of the carrying value of our investment assets.
+Our fixed income investment portfolio consists primarily of government bonds, securities issued by government agencies and corporate debentures.
+Although we believe that we generally adhere to conservative investment guidelines, a turmoil in the financial markets may result in impairments of the carrying value of our investment assets.
 We classify our investments in fixed maturity securities as available-for-sale.
 Changes in the fair value of investments classified as available-for-sale are not recognized as income during the period, but rather are recognized as a separate component of equity until realized.
 Realized losses in our investments portfolio may adversely affect our financial position and results.
-Had we reported the cumulative changes in the fair value of our fixed income securities as part of our income, our reported net income for the year ended December 31, 2020, would have increased by \$39 million.
+Had we reported the cumulative changes in the fair value of our fixed income securities as part of our income, our reported net income for the year ended December 31, 2021, would have decreased by \$1 million.